GNN4ITkTeam/CommonFramework/README.md

 # Common Framework for GNN4ITk Project

+**This repository is still under development and may be subject to breaking changes.**

 ## Install

 To install the GNN4ITK common framework, assuming GPU capability, run

 ```
 conda env create -f gpu_environment.yml
+conda activate gnn4itk
+pip install -e .
 ```

 otherwise use the `cpu_environment.yml` file.